sapphirepp/sapphirepp/doc/pages/examples/gyro-motion-f0.md

 @snippet{lineno} examples/gyro-motion-f0/config.h Includes

-Next, we define the runtime parameters in the @ref Sapphire::PhysicalProperties "PhysicalProperties" class.
+Next, we define the runtime parameters in the @ref Sapphire::PhysicalParameters "PhysicalParameters" class.
 We need the magnetic field strength $B_0$, and the initial spread of the distribution function $\sigma$.
 The mass $m$, charge $q$ and velocity/gamma factor $\gamma$ of the particles are already implemented as runtime parameters in the class @vfpref{VFPParameters}.
 Notice, that instead